pegski/sysops/README.md

 The AWS infrastructure is maintained by Terraform.
 Services are being deployed using ansible.

+## required

+To be able to setup and provision the peg.ski infrastructure you need to have installed:

+*   terraform (> 0.7)
+*   ansible (>2.1)

+For creating maps of the terraformed infrastructure you will need:
+*   Graphviz (>)

+besides that you will need AWS AIM account credentials and the deploy user private key.

 ## secrets
 You will need to provide AWS credentials as environment variables in order to be able to run the scripts.